 Abandoned and Vacant Property

-As of March 1, 2009, the City of Cape Coral enacted Ordinance No. 139-08 regulating the maintenance of abandoned/vacant foreclosed properties within the city limits of Cape Coral, Florida.
+In March 2009, the City of Cape Coral enacted Ordinance No. 139-08 regulating the maintenance of abandoned/vacant foreclosed properties within the city limits of Cape Coral, Florida.

 The City of Cape Coral and the Code Compliance Division would like to work as partners with the mortgagees on vacant properties to avoid declining property values in our neighborhoods.
 Please read the Foreclosure Property Maintenance document below and complete the Registration Form.
 The cooperation between the City and these companies can provide tremendous help to these neighborhoods during these difficult economic times.